paulmercy/resume/README.md

  1. Create a Python 3.8+ virtualenv and activate it

- 2. Install dependencies: `python3 -m pip install -r requirements/dev.txt`
+ 2. Install dependencies: `python3 -m pip install -r requirements.txt`
  3. Remame resume>dotenv file to resume>.env
  4. key in the necessary SMTP client and Postgres db credentials